Automattic/mongoose/docs/finding-documents.md

 ## Model.update

 Updates all documents matching `conditions` using the `update` clause.
-All `update` values are casted to their appropriate types and defaults are applied before being sent.
+All `update` values are casted to their appropriate types before being sent.

     var conditions = { name: 'borne' }
       , update = { $inc: { visits: 1 }}